evernym/mobile-sdk/README.md

 ## Getting Help
-This SDK is currently in "Beta" status.
+This SDK is currently in "Beta" status, but open for Developers to make PR and RFC.

 Evernym provides commercial support to customers.
 If you would like help from Evernym, please [contact us](https://www.evernym.com/our-team/#contact).